xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

         canBreakBlocksInCreative = false
     )
     ```

+    Since hardcoding those values is strongly discouraged, you need to opt-in via the `@HardcodedMaterialOptions` annotation.

 There are of course a lot of cases that don't fit into any of the default item behaviors which is why you can easily make
 your own.
 Just create a new class and extend ``ItemBehavior``.
 Here you can override a lot of methods, they should all be